Asparkam - instructions for use. Overdose of asparkam is fatal

 • Severe forms myasthenia gravis.

-• Nausea, dryness in oral cavity and vomiting.
+• Nausea, dryness oral cavity and vomiting.

-• Discomfort in the abdomen.
+• Discomfortable sensations in the abdominal area.

 • Gastrointestinal bleeding.